Wordpress Poster User Guide

 Post status - make your posts visible right away (published) or after your approval (draft).

-Remove item backlink – when you use the Full single item post layout we add a backlink to the original content at the bottom of the post.
+Remove item backlink – when you use the Full single item post layout a backlink to the original content will be added at the bottom of the post.
 This is an authorship courtesy element (attribution) and we recommend keeping it in the post to avoid copyright issues.
 However, if you are sure about the right to reuse this content or in case you re-publish your own content, you can check-mark this option to deactivate backlinking.

 Backlink text - you can use your own backlink text, or keep a default text *This article was originally published here